 The configure() function performs a bunch of internal initialization, and then discovers the lights out on the network.
-After that, It spawns a thread that repeats the discovery process every 5 minutes to continuously refresh its internal list of available lights.
+After that, it spawns a thread to repeat the discovery process every 5 minutes, continuously refreshing the internal list of available lights.

 Your code can queue up jobs at any time, even while others are running.
 In the above example, the first call to queue_script() returns immediately, although the lights won’t come on until 10 seconds have elapsed.
 The second script, which turns the lights off, gets queued up asynchronously while the first script continues to run.
-However, that second script will not start until the first one finishes.
+That second script will start immediately after first one finishes.

-The queue_script() function parses the incoming string and puts the resulting byte code into a queue.
+The queue_script() function compiles the incoming string and puts the resulting VM machine code into a queue.
 That queue is processed by a separate thread that is spawned by the JobControl class.

 You can use the return value from queue_script() to access the process that executes the script.
 That value is an instance of job_control.Agent, which is in the source code under bardolph/controller/lib.
 Notable methods of this Agent object allow you to query whether it’s running via is_running(), or stop the script’s execution by calling request_stop().